irrdnet/irrd/docs/admins/rpki.rst

 * Changes or deletions of RPKI-invalid object are permitted, but a warning will be issued to the user.
-* Objects from sources listed in ``rpki.validation_excluded_sources`` are always set to status unknown.
+* Objects from sources listed in ``rpki.validation_excluded_sources`` are always set to status not_found.
 * Database exports and NRTM streams always include all objects in the database, including RPKI invalid objects.